Katie McGhee

 Biography

 Katie graduated as a registered Children’s Nurse from Kings College, London in 1998.
 Her nurse training was consolidated by six years of general surgical and medical nursing experience at Guys & St Thomas’s NHS Foundation Trust delivering care to acutely and chronically unwell children, young people & their families.
 The greatest challenge, and reward, followed in capacity as Clinical Nurse Specialist for the Pain Control Service at Great Ormond Street Hospital NHS Foundation Trust where she spent four years fulfilling this specialist nursing role.
-It was here that she developed expertise and passion for the care of children and young people with complex health needs and disabilities, organisational leadership, service innovation and high quality healthcare education.
+It was here that she developed expertise and passion for the care of children and young people with complex health needs and disabilities, organisational leadership, service innovation and assuring quality in healthcare education.
 Thereafter she returned to Kings College, London in 2008; a decade from qualifying as a children’s nurse, and this time to commence a new and exciting career trajectory as a Nursing Lecturer.
 A decision she did not regret on return to her Norfolk roots in 2011 undertaking the role of Child Health Nursing Lecturer at the School of Health Sciences, UEA.
-Katie spent four years leading the undergraduate children and young people’s health nursing provision as the BSc Programme Course Director and a further four years undertaking the school level leadership role of Quality Assurance Lead and NMC Official Correspondent.
-Katie continues in a senior academic role as Associate Professor in Children & Young People's Health and Nursing with a focus on progressing successfully through an Education Doctorate whilst leading the BSc Children and Young People's Nursing programme anew as interim Course Director.
-Katie is a trained and certified intuitive eating councellor and registered with the national directory of The Original Eating Eating Pros - Evelyn Tribole and Elyse Resch Katie McGhee, Author at Intuitive Eating
+Katie spent four years leading the undergraduate children and young people’s health nursing provision as the BSc Programme Course Director - a role recently revisited as interim Course Director and Coach for a 14 month period - and a further four years undertaking the school level leadership role of Quality Assurance Lead and NMC Official Correspondent.
+A long standing and dedicated team member, Katie continues in a senior academic role as Associate Professor in Children & Young People's Health and Nursing with a current focus on successful completion of an Education Doctorate and associated scholarly activities, alongside recent external appointments as Chair of the national membership Children and Young People's Nurse Academics UK (CYPNAUK) and NMC QAA Regsitrant Reviewer.
+As an Advance HE Fellow for over 14 years, Katie is in the process of applying for Principal Fellowship as a mark of her consistent and far reaching achievements in strategic and operational leadership in healthcare education.
+Additionally, Katie is a trained and certified intuitive eating councellor and registered with the national directory of The Original Eating Eating Pros - Evelyn Tribole and Elyse Resch Katie McGhee, Author at Intuitive Eating

 Key Research Interests

-Her distinct curiosity lies with the current political agenda and the nurses role in the prevention and management of obesity.
-Katie is interested in contemporary research that shifts the focus from weight-centred to weight-inclusive/neutral nutritional health promotion strategies to enable people to develop and nurture relaxed and comfortable relationships with food, body and mind.
-An example of a weight-neutral strategy would be the nursing promotion of models of internally regulated eating i.e. intuitive eating and eating competence.
+Katie has a research interest and expertise in public health issues for people across the life course related to nutrition and physical activity and her distinct curiosity lies with the longstanding political agenda and nurses role in the prevention and management of obesity.
+Katie is interested in contemporary research that shifts the focus from ‘weight-centred’ to ‘weight-neutral’ health promotion strategies to enable people to develop and nurture more relaxed and comfortable relationships with food, body and mind.
+An example of a weight-neutral strategy would be the health promotion of models of internal regulated eating i.e. intuitive eating and eating competence.

 Additional areas of expertise and scholarly activity are paediatric pain management and the travel care needs of people across the life course with Type 1 Diabetes.